Harvesting BAT-GUANO with NITRATES (Non-Imaging Transient Reconstruction And TEmporal Search): Detecting and localizing the faintest GRBs with a likelihood framework: Targeted GRB Search Pipeline

 \subsubsection{Split Detector Rates Analysis}

 In order to find position seeds an analysis that depends strongly on source position is needed.
 The analysis also needs to be fast, so having sufficient counts in each bin to use the Normal approximation of the Poisson likelihood is very beneficial.
-A good way to fit meet these criteria is to split the detectors into 2 groups with the largest difference in average response, the coded detectors (the photon path goes through the mask) and uncoded detectors.
+A good way to meet these criteria is to split the detectors into two groups with the largest difference in average response, the coded detectors (the photon path goes through the mask) and uncoded detectors.

 The goal of this analysis is to find the time bins and position that would yield the largest values of $\Lambda$ in the full likelihood analysis, so this analysis should be as similar as possible.
-The same energy bins, background parameters, and spectral form is used.
+The same energy bins, background parameters, and spectral form are used.
 The analysis is performed over a grid of points in the tangential plane coordinates (imx, imy).
 For each position point on the sky, the set of detectors constituting each group (coded and uncoded) is found.
 See Figure \ref{fig:DRM_construct_theta35}, panel f, for a clear example of the difference in coded vs uncoded detector groups for a given point on the sky.
 The background expectation, $N^{\rm bkg}_{ij}$ for the two groups ($i$ indexes the group) is found by taking the background model and summing the expected counts for the detectors in each group for each energy bin.
 Similarly, to get the signal expectation for a given set of spectral parameters, the point source model is used to find the expected counts per energy bin for each group, $N^{\rm sig}_{ij}$.
-Since the full point source model is more costly to use than desired for this fast seeding analysis, for each position point a lookup table for each group is constructed for $N^{\rm sig}_{ij}$ at a grid of $E_{\rm peak}$ and $\gamma$ values with $A$ = 1.
-In the analysis $N^{\rm sig}_{ij}$ is found for specific values of $A$, $E_{\rm peak}$, and $\gamma$ by using a spline interpolation of the lookup tables and then multiplying by $A$.
+Since the full point source model is more costly to use than desired for this fast seeding analysis, for each position point a lookup table for each group is constructed for $N^{\rm sig}_{ij}$ at a grid of $E_{\rm peak}$ and $\gamma$ values with the spectral normalization, $A$ = 1.
+In the analysis $N^{\rm sig}_{ij}$ is found for specific values of $E_{\rm peak}$ and $\gamma$ by using a spline interpolation of the lookup tables and then multiplying by $A$.
 Instead of propagating the point source model errors, the coded error is a flat 5\%, and 10\% for the uncoded error.
+This is a slight increase from the BAT team's derived 4\% error for the mask-weighted spectra, and for the uncoded error we conservatively double the coded error as calibrations are still a work in progress.
 The log-likelihood, ${\rm LLH}^{\rm split}$ for a single position and time bin can be written as,

 One issue that arises from this method of splitting the data, is that as sky positions approach the edge or center of the FOV the number of detectors for one group naturally goes to 0, as the detector plane becomes fully coded or uncoded.
 To remedy this, whenever one of the groups has fewer than 100 detectors that group is not used in the likelihood analysis.